Spearhead-Industries/rbx-run/README.md

 and exits with a code of 1 to indicate the failed tests.

 > [!NOTE]
-> The test command does not initiate the game loop, RenderStepped, Stepped and Heartbeat will never fire in test mode.
+> The test command does not start the game loop, RenderStepped, Stepped and Heartbeat will never fire in test mode.

 ## Limitations